dolatron/ConAir/README.md

 # ConAir

-ConAir is a macOS utility that automatically mutes/unmutes your AirPods when you click the microphone button.
+ConAir is a macOS utility that automatically mutes/unmutes your microphone in any app when you click the AirPods.
 It consists of two main components:

 1. A background daemon that monitors system logs for AirPods microphone button events
-2. A macOS widget that provides a visual indicator of the microphone state
+2. A macOS widget that provides a visual indicator of the microphone state and that is also clickable

 ## Prerequisites